Xenoblade Chronicles: Gameplay

 The gameplay within the Xenoblade Chronicles series uses a real-time action-based battle system, where the player manually moves a character in real-time, and party members will "auto-attack" when enemies enter their attack radius.
 Manually input attacks, called "Arts", may also be performed, but in a limited fashion.
 Battle Arts are only available after a "cool down" period that occurs after every use, while character specific "Talent Arts" only become available after enough auto-attacks are executed.
 Both party members and enemies have a finite number of health points, and attacks deplete this value.
 Combat is won when all enemies lose their HP, but the game is lost if the player's character loses all their HP and has no means of being revived.
 Health may be restored by the player by using healing Arts in battle, or the player may let characters' HP regenerate automatically outside of battle.
 Winning battles earns the player experience points, which allows the characters to grow stronger by leveling up and learning new Arts.
 Arts for each character must be set by the player on their respective set up, called a "Battle Palette", outside of battles.

-Additionally, exploring large environments is a defining aspect of gameplay.
+Another defining aspect of the Xenoblade Chronicles games is exploration.
+In each game, players are encouraged to freely explore the open world environments.
+Players can discover locations and landmarks, which in turn grants them experience points.
+Once landmarks are discovered, players can use them as fast travel points.

+Audio

+The Xenoblade Chronicles series has been praised and highly regarded for its sheer variety of video game music across all of the games' soundtracks.
+The main composers are Yoko Shimomura, Hiroyuki Sawano, and most notably Yasunori Mitsuda.

+Other music composers who have been involved in the soundtracks include Manami Kiyota, ACE (a musical duo consisting of Tomori Kudo and Hiroyo "CHiCO" Yamanaka), Kenji Hiramatsu, and Mariam Abounnasr.

 Plot

 Story

-The stories and characters vary with each game in the Xenoblade Chronicles series, however series creator Tetsuya Takahashi believes that the series is defined by the players' desire to remain in the game world.
-The core concept of these games is to keep players immersed in these worlds, allowing them to freely explore.